jacomyal/sigma.js/plugins/sigma.plugins.lasso/README.md

 This plugin allows you to select several nodes with a lasso-tool:
 - Enable the lasso mode
 - Draw the lasso path
-- All the nodes with a center inside the path will then be available as an array, dispatched by an event.
+- All the nodes with a center inside the path will then be available as an array, dispatched by an event
+- Hidden nodes will not be selected
 - It currently works with a canvas renderer [not compatible with WebGL renderer]
 - Touch events are supported (it works on a mobile browser)